 Risk Identification and Assessment

-Bloodborne Pathogens
+Bloodbourne Pathogens

-Diseases and Routes of Transmission - Bloodborne pathogens include HIV/AIDS, Hepatitis B and C. Blood from an infected person must gain entry to the bloodstream of a non-infected individual either from a puncture wound or a splash to the eyes, nose, or an open wound.
+Diseases and Routes of Transmission - Bloodbourne pathogens include HIV/AIDS, Hepatitis B and C. Blood from an infected person must gain entry to the bloodstream of a non-infected individual either from a puncture wound or a splash to the eyes, nose, or an open wound.